View of a suspension bridge and Grey Glacier

 Briefing

-The O Circuit Patagonia is the most complete route you can do in Torres del Paine National Park.
-Get ready to walk a total of 78.9 mi (127 km) in 8 days in a self-guided way through perfectly marked trails.
+The O Circuit Patagonia is the most extensive route available in Torres del Paine National Park.
+Get ready to walk a total of 78.9 mi (127 km) in an eight-day self-guided tour over well-maintained trails.

-Our tour includes everything you need to enjoy this experience: transfers from Puerto Natales, lodging, meals (breakfast, lunch, and dinner), entrance ticket to the National Park, and even a welcome kit with tour material and complimentary drinks at the lodges.
+Our tour includes everything needed to enjoy this experience to the fullest: transfers from Puerto Natales, lodging, meals with complimentary drinks (breakfast, lunch, and dinner), an entrance ticket to the National Park, and even a welcome kit with a few essential supplies.

-The southern part of the O Circuit follows the same trails as the W Circuit, so you will reach the most emblematic areas such as the Torres Base Viewpoint, French Valley, or Grey Glacier.
-In addition, you will also walk on the north side of the Paine Massif, which is the less known and less traveled part of Torres del Paine.
-The connection with nature is assured with this all-inclusive tour 🌲.
+The southern part of the O Circuit follows the same trails as the W Circuit, so you won’t miss Torres del Paine’s most emblematic sites, such as the Torres Base Viewpoint, French Valley, or Grey Glacier.
+In addition, walk on the north side of the Paine Massif (Paine Mountain Range), which is a lesser-known and less-traveled section of Torres del Paine.
+Connect with nature, discover a new frontier, and wake up to the most stunning landscapes during this all-inclusive tour 🌲.

-Are you ready to tour the Torres del Paine “Circuito Grande” and get lost in the wildest Chilean Patagonia?
-Get your backpack ready, read on, and discover the complete itinerary.
+Ready to tour the Torres del Paine “Circuito Grande” and get lost in the wilderness of Chilean Patagonia?
+Pack your bags, and keep reading to see the full itinerary of your quest.

 Tour details